hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/flutter-graphql/tutorial-site/content/queries.md

 Let's integrate a GraphQL query to show the user their personal task list.
 We will learn the following concepts:

-- Setting up a GraphQL client using the package graphql_client
+- Setting up a GraphQL client using the package graphql_flutter
 - Fetching data with queries
 - Handle loading and error states